pk3103/McDonald-s/README.md

 -Enabling strategic decisions for revenue growth.
 Skills: Microsoft Excel · Microsoft PowerPoint · Canva · Microsoft Power Query · Data Cleaning · Data Transformation · Data Modeling · Data Visualization

-Business questions addressed in the analysis:
+Business questions addressed in the analysis:<br />

 -What is the total sales revenue for each category of menu items?<br />
--How many orders are placed each day?
+-How many orders are placed each day?<br />
--Which menu item is the most frequently ordered?
+-Which menu item is the most frequently ordered?<br />
--What menu items generate the total revenue?
+-What menu items generate the total revenue?<br />
--How does the revenue of each category compare over months?
+-How does the revenue of each category compare over months?<br />
--What is the average number of items per order?
+-What is the average number of items per order?<br />
--How do order volumes vary by time of day?
+-How do order volumes vary by time of day?<br />
--How do sales trends differ across weekdays and weekends?
+-How do sales trends differ across weekdays and weekends?<br />
--How does the sales performance vary by category over different months?
+-How does the sales performance vary by category over different months?<br />
 -Compare the sales of the top 5 menu items.